voxel51/fiftyone/docs/source/teams/query_performance.rst

 .. _query-performance-disable:

-Disabling query performance
+Disabling Query Performance
 ___________________________

-Query performance is enabled by default for all datasets.
+Query Performance is enabled by default for all datasets.
 This is generally the recommended setting for all large datasets to ensure that queries are performant.

-However, in certain circumstances you may prefer to disable query performance, which enables the App's sidebar to show additional information such as label/value counts that are useful but more expensive to compute.
+However, in certain circumstances you may prefer to disable Query Performance, which enables the App's sidebar to show additional information such as label/value counts that are useful but more expensive to compute.

-You can enable/disable query performance for a particular dataset for its lifetime (in your current browser) via the gear icon in the Samples panel's actions row:
+You can enable/disable Query Performance for a particular dataset for its lifetime (in your current browser) via the gear icon in the Samples panel's actions row: